davidtorosyan/davidtorosyan/index.md

 ---
-title: portfolio
+title: david torosyan
 ---

 ## Welcome to my portfolio

 I'm David Torosyan, a software engineer.
-You can find my work below.
+You can find some of my work below.

 ### Projects
 - [Riddles](/riddles)